Supervisor support model

-Welcome to the Supervisor Support Model, a brand-new online learning resource to support supervisors and line managers support their teams, and themselves.
+Welcome to the supervisor support model, an online learning resource for supervisors and line managers to help them support their teams, and themselves.

-This content has been specifically designed by subject matter experts to assist you to support and signpost your staff to ensure that they stay well and get the help they need.
+This content has been specifically designed by subject matter experts to ensure people stay well and get the help they need, when they need it.

 About the Supervisor Support Model